MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 </p>

-#### TO DO : Compare your results with those presented in the original publication: Did the authors use stranded-specific protocols?
-Can you observe differences between hypoxic and normoxic conditions?
+#### :heavy_exclamation_mark: TO DO : Compare your results with those presented in the original publication: Did the authors use stranded-specific protocols?
+Can you observe differences between hypoxic and normoxic conditions? :heavy_exclamation_mark:

 #